thezhe/devimagepp/README.md

 ## Features

-Linters (below) are core to this devimage.
-Included dotfiles configure linters such that any two are mostly orthogonal.
-The develop should still fix warnings, build, and use common sense before committing.
+Linters (below) are core.
+Dotfiles configure linters as mostly orthogonal.
+Developer should fix warnings, build, and use common sense before committing.

 ### C++